-- (1) After a period of 20 days from the receipt of a declaration recommendation from NICTA, the Minister shall either - (a) if the declaration recommendation is to declare a wholesale service, either - - accept the declaration recommendation and declare the wholesale service; or - (ii) reject the declaration recommendation and not declare the wholesale service: or - (b) if the declaration recommendation is to renew, vary or revoke an existing declaration, either - accept the declaration recommendation and renew, vary or revoke the existing declaration as the case may be; or - (ii) reject the declaration recommendation and not renew, vary or revoke the existing declaration. - (2) In making the decision under Subsection (1), the Minister - - (a) shall have regard to the declaration criteria and the declaration recommendation, including any report under Section 129; and - (b) may have regard to such other matters as the Minister considers are relevant, provided that the Minister identifies those other matters in the Minister's published decision. - (3) If the Minister accepts the declaration recommendation to - (a) declare a wholesale service or renew an existing declaration, the declaration must be published in the National Gazette on the particular terms set out in NICTA's report; or - (b) amend an existing declaration, the amended declaration must be published in the National Gazette on the terms set out in NICTA's report; or - (c) revoke an existing declaration, the revocation must be published in the National Gazette; and - (d) the Minister shall notify NICTA of his decision. - (4) If the Minister has not made a decision under Subsection (1) within forty (40) days after receiving the declaration recommendation, NICTA shall confirm with the Minister the timing of his decision.

-Deleted: On receiving

-Deleted: thirty

-Deleted: 3
+(1) On receiving a declaration recommendation from NICTA, the Minister shall either -

+(a) if the declaration recommendation is to declare a wholesale service, either -

+(i) accept the declaration recommendation and declare the wholesale service; or

+(ii) reject the declaration recommendation and not declare the wholesale service; or

+(b) if the declaration recommendation is to renew, vary or revoke an existing declaration, either -

+(i) accept the declaration recommendation and renew, vary or revoke the existing declaration as the case may be; or

+(ii) reject the declaration recommendation and not renew, vary or revoke the existing declaration.

+(2) In making the decision under Subsection (1), the Minister -

+(a) shall have regard to the declaration criteria and the declaration recommendation, including any report under Section 129; and

+(b) may have regard to such other matters as the Minister considers are relevant, provided that the Minister identifies those other matters in the Minister's published decision.

+(3) If the Minister accepts the declaration recommendation to -

+(a) declare a wholesale service or renew an existing declaration, the declaration must be published in the National Gazette on the particular terms set out in NICTA's report; or

+(b) amend an existing declaration, the amended declaration must be published in the National Gazette on the terms set out in NICTA's report; or

+(c) revoke an existing declaration, the revocation must be published in the National Gazette; and

+(d) the Minister shall notify NICTA of his decision.

+(4) If the Minister has not made a decision under Subsection (1) within thirty (30) days after receiving the declaration recommendation, NICTA shall confirm with the Minister the timing of his decision.

-- (5) If the Minister does not, within sixty (60) days after receiving the declaration recommendation make a decision to accept or reject the declaration recommendation, then the Minister is deemed, at the end of that sixty (60) day period, to have decided to accept that recommendation and Subsection (3) applies. - (6) A decision by the Minister to accept a declaration recommendation under Subsections (3) or (5) has effect from - (a) the date of its publication in the National Gazette; or - (b) such later date as is specified in the terms of the declaration. - (7) If the Minister rejects NICTA's recommendation, the Minister shall publish reasons for the rejection.
+(5) If the Minister does not, within sixty (60) days after receiving the declaration recommendation make a decision to accept or reject the declaration recommendation, then the Minister is deemed, at the end of that sixty (60) day period, to have decided to accept that recommendation and Subsection (3) applies.

+(6) A decision by the Minister to accept a declaration recommendation under Subsections (3) or (5) has effect from -

+(a) the date of its publication in the National Gazette; or

+(b) such later date as is specified in the terms of the declaration.

+(7) If the Minister rejects NICTA's recommendation, the Minister shall publish reasons for the rejection.